GWC-UNCC/Git-Intro/02-next_level/README.md

 ## Adding multiple changes

-Add a few files to your local repo verion. ( remember you need to go back to the file explorer view to add them )
+Add a few files to your local repo version. ( remember you need to go back to the file explorer view to add them )

-Now go back to your source control view if you look to the right of the "Changes" section, there is a `+` option.
+Now go back to your source control view.
+If you look to the right of the "Changes" section, there is a `+` option.
 This will bulk add all the changes made to the repository instead of you having to add the changes individually.

 ![bulk add](/pictures/next-level/img01.png)